Please confirm your editon.

-Nevada is one of the top gold producing regions in the world, with more to be discovered within North America’s Great Basin.
-As mining companies continue to explore the region, Nevada’s rich geological endowments and friendly mining policies are expected to continue the state’s solid track record for mining success.
+Nevada is one of the top gold producing regions in the world, offering significant exploration potential among the state’s many prominent gold trends.
+As resource exploration and development companies continue to evaluate the region, Nevada’s rich geological endowments and friendly mining policies are expected to continue the state’s solid track record for mining success.

-Disclaimer: This INNSpired article is sponsored by Aurex Energy (TSXV:AURX).
-This INNSpired article provides information which was sourced by the Investing News Network (INN) and approved by Aurex Energy in order to help investors learn more about the company.
-Aurex Energy is a client of INN.
+This INNSpired article is sponsored by Gold79 Mines (TSXV:AUU).
+This INNSpired article provides information that was sourced by the Investing News Network (INN) and approved by Gold79 Mines in order to help investors learn more about the company.
+Gold79 Mines is a client of INN.
 The company’s campaign fees pay for INN to create and update this INNSpired article.

 The information contained here is for information purposes only and is not to be construed as an offer or solicitation for the sale or purchase of securities.
 Readers should conduct their own research for all information publicly available concerning the company.
-Prior to making any investment decision, it is recommended that readers consult directly with Aurex Energy and seek advice from a qualified investment advisor.
+Prior to making any investment decision, it is recommended that readers consult directly with Gold79 Mines and seek advice from a qualified investment advisor.